containers/podlet/README.md

-      --wants <WANTS>                        Add (weak) requirement dependencies to the unit --requires <REQUIRES>                  Similar to --wants, but adds stronger requirement dependencies --binds-to <BINDS_TO>                  Similar to --requires, but when the dependency stops, this unit also stops --before <BEFORE>                      Configure ordering dependency between units --after <AFTER>                        Configure ordering dependency between units -i, --install                              Add an [Install] section to the unit
+      --wants <WANTS>                        Add (weak) requirement dependencies to the unit --requires <REQUIRES>                  Similar to --wants, but adds stronger requirement dependencies --binds-to <BINDS_TO>                  Similar to --requires, but when the dependency stops, this unit also stops --part-of <PART_OF>                    Similar to --binds-to, but this unit only stops when the dependency is explicitly stopped
+      --before <BEFORE>                      Configure ordering dependency between units --after <AFTER>                        Configure ordering dependency between units -i, --install                              Add an [Install] section to the unit